 [Section 79 amended by No. 14 of 1996 s.
 4; No. 4 of 2011 s.
 7.]

-80. Moratorium on development
+80. Governor may prohibit etc. development of place following offence under Part 6 or s.
+79

-(1) Where a person is convicted of an offence which constitutes a contravention of an Order under Part 6, or is convicted of an offence under section 79(1), in relation to any place then, unless the court before which that person is so convicted recommends otherwise, the Governor on the advice of the Minister may by Order in Council published in the Gazette declare that —
+(1) Where a person is convicted of an offence which constitutes a contravention of an order under Part 6, or is convicted of an offence under section 79(1), in relation to any place then, unless the court before which that person is so convicted recommends otherwise, the Governor on the advice of the Minister may by Order in Council published in the Gazette declare that —

-(a) that place or a particular portion of the land comprising that place;
+(a) that place or a particular portion of the land comprising that place; or

 (b) any building on the land; or